Oil spill off China coast now the size of Paris

 Story highlights

-- The Sanchi oil tanker sank Sunday after burning for days in the East China Sea
+- The Sanchi sank Sunday after burning for days in the East China Sea

 - The tanker burst into flames after colliding with a Hong Kong-registered freight ship